Covid 19 coronavirus: Isolation escapees 'don't deserve to join team of 5 million'; police to guard hotels

 He walked along Albert St, Customs St East, Queen St and Victoria St West.

-Woods said Countdown had cleaned areas on Tuesday night in the supermarket where the man had been, and had decided to close for a period yesterday following advice, but not instruction, from health officials.
+Woods said Countdown had cleaned areas on Tuesday night in the supermarket where the man had been.

+It opened on Wednesday morning, but then decided to close following advice, but not instruction, from health officials.

-Woods said why Countdown had reopened on Wednesday was a question for Countdown, but health officials had been in touch from just after 7am on Wednesday morning.
+Woods said why Countdown had reopened on Wednesday morning was a question for Countdown, but health officials had been in touch from just at 7.22am on Wednesday morning.

 She said her advice was that Countdown had closed between 9.30pm and 10pm on Tuesday night, and an email at 7.57am on Wednesday morning informed of the decision to keep the store closed.
 The man's positive Covid test didn't come back until two hours later.